 - 13 built-in workout programs

 - Excellent warranty

 - There’s no incline available

 7. ProForm HIIT Trainer Elliptical

-If you decide that you’d rather use the preset workouts, to access those without iFit, you’d have to hold the Bluetooth button down for 30 seconds.
+You can also decide to use the preset workouts.
+To access those without iFit, you’d have to hold the Bluetooth button down for 30 seconds.
 You’ll be able to choose from 32 preset workouts and 24 resistance settings that will help you get the best HIIT workout on an elliptical.

 The design of the handlebars helps you target specific muscle groups, and each requires slightly different hand positions.
 It comes with an integrated tablet holder, so that you can stay in touch with friends or catch up on your favorite TV show while working out.
 It also has a fan that will help to keep you cool during your interval training.